Westchester DWI Lawyer /

 If you find yourself being arrested for a DWI charge, the most important thing is that you don’t incriminate yourself any further.
 Do not admit to anything, including having drank any alcohol.
 You are not required to talk to the police officer.
 Don’t try to talk the officer out of arresting you.
 If the officer has already taken out the cuffs, the decision has already been made.
 It’s much more likely that you’ll say something that will hurt your case than that you’ll convince the officer to change his or her mind.
 You have the right to remain silent.
 This is the time to use it.

-Contact Our DWI Lawyer Sooner than Later
+Contact Our Westchester DWI Attorney Sooner than Later